Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy: Preliminaries

 \begin{definition}[Winding Number] Let $\theta_k^{i,j}$ be the bearing of agent $j$ from agent $i$ at time $k$.
 For the pair of observable trajectories $(\bs^{i,o}_{k:l}, \bs^{j,o}_{k:l})$ from time $k$ to $l$, the winding number $w$ is

 where $\Delta \theta_k^{i,j} \in (-\pi, \pi]$ is the signed angle between $\theta_{k}^{i,j}$ and $\theta_{k+1}^{i,j}$. $\Box$ \end{definition} The sign of $w$ encodes the passing side, and its magnitude reflects progress toward passing.
-Selecting an appropriate target $w$ thus corresponds to choosing a concrete strategy for symmetry breaking.
-By acting to make the predicted winding number match the target, an agent achieves the planned cooperative behavior.
+Selecting an appropriate target $w$ thus corresponds to choosing a specific passing strategy.
 Although $w$ is pairwise, prior work has shown it remains informative in scenarios with multiple simultaneous crossings~\cite{Mav21, Mav23}.
-In our method, the Planner learns target values $w^{i,j}$ to enable cooperative symmetry breaking.